collocations.org

 We need to understand the true extent and nature of the problem.

-a part of sb''s nature
+a part of human nature

-the expressive part of his nature Her view is that aggression is part of human nature.
+Her view is that aggression is part of human nature.

 He had a vicious side to his nature.